kfb19/mri-breast-cancer-detection/README.md

 # Breast Cancer Detection - Data Collection, Training, API and Frontend

-The project includes various components such as data collection, CNN training, and an API and frontend for breast cancer detection.
+The project includes various components such as data collection, CNN training, and an API for breast cancer detection.
 It also encompasses experiments on different types of convolutional neural networks.

 ## Installation